SuperOfficeDocs/superoffice-docs/docs/en/developer-portal/create-app/config/find-clientid.md

 ---
+uid: dp-get-clientid
 title: What is my client ID?
-uid: dp-get-clientid
 description: How to find the client ID for an app in the SuperOffice Developer Portal.
+keywords: Developer Portal, app, client ID
 author: Bergfrid Dias
-date: 04.27.2023
+date: 08.21.2024
-keywords: Developer Portal, app, client ID
+version_devportal: 1.25
 topic: howto
-version_devportal: 1.11
 envir: cloud
-client:
 ---

 # What is my client ID?